 And, post-HBP, we knew that all of them except possibly Wilkes, (and maybe Bellatrix) share family names with known contemporaries, or early associates of young Tom Riddle.

-Ergo: they were all 2nd-generation Death Eaters.
+Ergo: they were probably all 2nd-generation Death Eaters.
 And it is not much of a stretch to suppose that Wilkes probably was as well.

-The ballots are not really in regarding Bellatrix.
+Admittedly, the ballots are not really in regarding Bellatrix.
 But her mother was a Rosier.
 So there is indeed a connection to have been invoked.
 With the recent adjustment to her father’s birth year on the Black family tapestry sketch, there is a strong possibility that Cygnus Black might have also been persuaded early to follow Tom Riddle, or have been enlisted by his in-laws, off the rest of the Back family’s radar.

-And it finally occurred to me that Sirius Black must have only learned about Malfoy getting off on that Imperius defense after he escaped from Azkaban.
-We have absolutely nothing to say whether Abraxus Malfoy was “connected” — and there is nothing in canon to suggest that he was.
+And it also finally occurred to me that Sirius Black must have only learned about Malfoy getting off on that Imperius defense after he escaped from Azkaban.
+We have absolutely nothing to say whether his father, Abraxus Malfoy was “connected” — and there is nothing in canon to suggest that he was.

 Sirius Black was inside from the day after Voldemort fell, and he tells us as a preface to his story of the decline and fall of Barty Crouch Sr, that he only pieced most of it together in the year he had been dodging the Aurors — after he escaped.
 I think he had very little word from outside until Fudge showed up on an inspection tour and gave him a newspaper.

-He would have remembered that Malfoy had a social circle of his own. and that his was a rival circle to Bella’s.
+He might well have remembered that Malfoy had a social circle of his own. and that his was a rival circle to Bella’s.
 He clearly knows that Snape was taken up by Malfoy after Bella either dropped him, or finished school herself.
 Which may be why Sirius states that there was no suspicion about Snape having been connected before the end of the war.
 Snape had ended up in Malfoy’s crowd, not Bella’s.

 So if Sirius didn’t grow up knowing that the Malfoys were also DEs or on a fast track to become so, he probably wouldn’t have brought him up in that context.

-Particularly since Malfoy certainly wasn’t a part of Bella’s gang.
+Particularly since Malfoy almost certainly wasn’t a part of Bella’s gang.
 He had probably never been a part of Bella’s gang.
 There was clearly no love lost between Lucius and Bella to the day she died, and I am coming more and more to the conclusion that there never had been.

 In fact, some of the fan suspicions that the Malfoys are jumped-up nouveau riche rather than “old guard” purebloods may have something to it.
 But, regardless of the cause, Lucius certainly never made the cut where Bella was concerned.
 (Of course that may simply be because Lucius was too arrogant to defer to her.)